ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/commonissues/windowsupdates.md

 5 - Allow local admin to choose setting

-If your server is joined to an Active Directory domain, this allows the local administrator of the server to control how Windows Updates are downloaded/installed.
+If your server is joined to an Active Directory domain, this allows the local administrator of the server to control how Windows Updates are downloaded and/or installed.

 * Finally, once you've made your changes, you can ensure these are updated by doing the following:

-* Click Start -> Type cmd.exe -> Right Click -> "Run as Administrator" -> Accept the UAC Prompt -> type "gpupdate /force".
+* Click Start -> Type `cmd.exe` -> Right click -> Select `Run as Administrator` -> Accept the UAC Prompt -> Type `gpupdate /force`.

 ![ForceGroupPolicyUpdate](Files/windowsupdates/ForceGroupPolicyUpdate.PNG)

 Once this has completed, whatever options you've chosen will take effect.

 ```eval_rst
   .. title:: Changing Windows Updates Options